Koha-Community/kohadocs/source/circulation.rst

 ---------------------------------

 Koha comes with a very basic self checkout module.
-To enable this module you need to set the :ref:`WebBasedSelfCheck <webbasedselfcheck-label>` system preference to 'Enable.'
+To enable this module you need to set the :ref:`WebBasedSelfCheck` system preference to 'Enable.'
 To use this module you have to log in as a :ref:`staff member <add-a-staff-patron-label>` with :ref:`self\_check permissions <patron-permissions-label>`.